MGQ-EX/Paradox/README.txt

     IE:
     CustomBattleBGM_[0]=battle	battle.ogg will be used
                                 (If File Not Found It Is Ignored)

   #---------------------------------------------------------------------------
+  # Optional: Re-Encrypting Data Folder
+  # Provided By Tamakimouto
+  #---------------------------------------------------------------------------

+    * Prerequisite Have The Java Runtime Library
+    1 - Download "RPG Maker Encrypter.jar" to game directory
+        (Found On The Git Repository)
+    2 - Run "RPG Maker Encrypter.jar"
+    3 - Choose Encryption: RPG Maker VX
+    4 - It will then generate "Game.rgss2a"
+    5 - There isn't a difference between an encrypted VX project and a VX Ace project so rename it to "Game.rgss3a" 6 - As things would be re-encrypted it should be safe to delete the "Data" folder

+    Note 1: This Might Increase Speed, Not Tested By MGQ-EX Note 2: This Has To Be Repeated Anytime Backend Items Are Effected

+  #---------------------------------------------------------------------------
   # For Those Coming From 1.02 or later to 1.21 (Upgrading)